alces-software/flight-appliance-docs/docs/source/customisation/customisation.rst

 To use custom profiles when launching the Alces Flight Compute CloudFormation templates, enter the profile name(s) in the ``Customization profiles to enable`` parameter - the customiser tool will then run each of the scripts in the ``foo`` profile.

+.. note:: In order to use multiple profiles, separate them with a space in the ``Customization profiles to enable`` parameter. (e.g. ``foo default``)

 Live System
 ^^^^^^^^^^^

+The profile can be applied to live systems with ``alces customize apply account/foo`` which will execute the profile on the current machine.
+Any systems that come up after that command will execute the profile scripts, however, other systems that are already up will not execute the profile until they are rebooted.

-The profile can be applied to live systems with ``alces customize apply account/foo``.
-To do this for all nodes run ``module load services/pdsh && pdsh -g nodes "alces customize apply account/foo"``
+To apply the profile to all nodes run ``module load services/pdsh && pdsh -g nodes "alces customize apply account/foo"``